 In normal times Pompeii gets millions of tourists a year.
 For this reason, it is a perfect example of how we need to focus on sustainable tourism.

-At one time, Pompeii’s existence was threatened due to mismanagement, and a state of emergency was declared.
-In the subsequent years, significant and impressive efforts have been made to reduce the impact caused by mass tourism.
+At one time, Pompeii’s existence was under threat due to mismanagement, and they had to declare a state of emergency.
+In the subsequent years, significant and impressive efforts continue to progress to reduce the impact of mass tourism.
 It is challenging to strike the delicate balance between allowing tourism and preserving the site.

 How can you help?